Graciekan21/commkids/README.md

 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://graciekan21.github.io/kilooto/>
+The live link can be found here - <>

 # Credits

 - The text on the Home page was generated using ChatGPT.
 - The concept was inspired by the walkthrough project "Love running" from Code Institute.
-- .
 - W3Schools provided valuable assistance during the development process.
-- CodePen was also utilized for development purposes.
+- CodePen was also utilized for development purposes for the creating of [mysliiders]

 ## Media